SCBI-ForestGEO/Dendrobands/data/README.md

 ## `dendroID_chronology`

 This file contains a chronology of dendroID values, by spring and fall of each year.
 It was manually created in fall 2018 with the expectation that it can later be used for coding/other analyses.
 It is expected this will be updated with an Rscript after the main biannual surveys.
-Remember, a "dendroId" is a unique numeric identifier for a dendroband, crucial for identifying when a dendroband has been replaced within a stem.
+Remember, a "dendroID" is a unique numeric identifier for a dendroband, crucial for identifying when a dendroband has been replaced within a stem.

 ## archive folder